Physical Characterization: Animal Work

 Instant Booking Fee Please send us your application before booking

 Animal work is a wonderful tool for creating a physical life different from our own and essential work in our quest to create a character.

 We base our work on animal movements and behaviour through detailed observation.
 We become the animal totally.
 From the humble rabbit and to the majestic eagle to the comical duck and proud lion.
-Once the animal has been established in our bones we understood it’s dynamics we slowly see how our investigations effect our bodies when we start to humanise the movements.
-You will find that you truly become some one other than yourself.
-Down to the way you lift your foot and scratch your ear.
+Once the animal has been established in our bones, we understood its dynamics.
+We slowly see how our investigations affect our bodies when we humanise the movements.
+You find that you truly become someone other than yourself.
+Down to the way, you lift your foot and scratch your ear.

 „I think of the magic, the intrusion into the memory of childhood.
 There is happiness and there’s fear to be conquered.
 The body needs to know that it is being used, that we can count on it.
 The imagination is being cleared up and that happens through the body – I’m certain.“ – Ariane Mnouchkine

 “The astonishing structure of the body and the amazing actions it can perform are some of the greatest miracles of existence.
 Each phase of movement, every small transference of weight, every single gesture of any part of the body reveals some feature of our inner life.“ – Rudolf Laban

 Schedule: Saturday & Sunday | 10:30 am to 5:30/6:00 pm

 Instant Booking Fee until December 23rd: 195 Euro VAT incl.

 For further information & application, please send us an Email: firstname.lastname@example.org